kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 When attached, the sensor document is copied inside the `sensors` collection of the tenant index.

+## Attach to multiple tenant

+Multiple different Sensors can also be attached to multiple defferents tenant by using the [device-manager/sensor:mAttach](/kuzzle-iot-platform/device-manager/1/controllers/sensor/m-attach) API action.

+The format used can be either __CSV__ in the form of a string in the format `tenantId,sensorId\nmytenantId,mysensorId` or __JSON__ in the form of an array of objects `"records": [{ "tenantId": "mytenantId", "sensorId": "mysensorId"}]`.

+When attached, all sensors documents are copied inside the `sensors` collections of all different tenant index.

 ## Link to an asset

 Sensors can be linked to an asset by using the [device-manager/sensor:link](/kuzzle-iot-platform/device-manager/1/controllers/sensor/link) API action.